JinYuanLi0012/jinyuanli0012.github.io/index.md

 ## Miscellaneous
 When I’m not in research mode, I enjoy swimming (Swim one kilometer freestyle in less than 18 minutes) and violin (Fluent sight-reading skills).
 They have been with me for nearly twenty years.
 My favorite virtuoso is Ray Chen.
 His interpretation of the music always carries a distinct personal touch.
 I hope I can approach my research in the same way.

 In the past, I demonstrated good road cycling ability (being able to maintain a speed of 36 km/h for two hours), but I no longer continue this sport.
-Additionally, I found being an anchor very engaging.